joemoose/dungeoneers.d20/docs/appendix-g.md

 - **MOBILE**: You no longer trigger a free attack when disengaging.

-	**Mastery**: You always act before the enemy if you’re not surprised.
+	**Mastery**: You always act before opponents if you’re not surprised.

 - **NETWORK**: Make a WIL check when entering a new settlement.
 If you succeed, note that you have a contact in the settlement.
 The nature of this contact is up to you and the GM and can be fleshed out whenever the need arises.